WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ![](figures/jbrowse_7.png)

 As well as seeing that Smp_312440 is expressed in these conditions, we can use the coverage histograms to assess the quality of the gene model.
 Most parasitic worm genomes are annotated with automated pipelines.
 Whilst annotation algorithms can often be very accurate, they are not infallible.
-Most of the gene models that you look at in WormBase ParaSite will not have been checked by a human curator, so it is important not to take them as “truth” unless you verify that they agree with any evidence that is available.
+Most of the gene models that you look at in WormBase ParaSite will not have been checked by a human curator, so it is wise not to take them as “truth" unless you verify that they agree with any evidence that is available.

 ![](figures/jbrowse_8.png)